nwdigitalradio/n7nix/RMSGW_INSTALL.md

 sudo su
 apt-get update
 # Be patient, the following command will take some time
-# Also you may get a prompt to continue after reading about sudoers
+# Also you may get a (q to quit) prompt to continue after reading about sudoers
 # list.
+Just hit 'q'
 apt-get upgrade
 # Just copy & paste the following line
 apt-get install -y mg jed rsync build-essential autoconf automake libtool git libasound2-dev whois libncurses5-dev